UNDERNEATH ARE THE EVERLASTING ARMS

 One lady, a Christian, wrote to me about a dream she had.
-In her dream she was herded onto a bus with a number of other people.
+In her dream, she was herded onto a bus with a number of other people.
 They were brought to an auditorium where they were forced to listen to and watch an ungodly program.
-All the while she was forced to stay with her group and they were closely guarded.
+All that time, she was forced to stay with her group and they were closely guarded.

 Well, what are we ordinary Christians to do?
 How are we to prepare ourselves in the weeks leading up to the election in November?

 There is one factor we always must keep in mind.

 Early last Sunday morning (9/9/2012), I was awakened at 12:47 AM.
 I had become increasingly incensed at the president of our country because of some statements he reportedly had made, and actions he had taken in the past, having to do with the aborting of fetuses.
 God began to speak to me about my own Christian conversion.
 I was not raised in a Christian home.
 I did not hear the Gospel until I was eighteen.
 I believed and was born again.
 A year later, the Lord Jesus, during an unusual manifestation of His Presence, made known to me that I was to preach the Gospel.

 I could see, from what God was showing me, that I had nothing to do with my conversion and call to the ministry.
 I had been a very ordinary young man, neither very good nor very bad.
 To this day, I have no idea why God chose to bring me to Christ, when there were millions of Americans just as worthy or more worthy than myself.